 3. Building Relationships and Community

-- Exposure to effective leadership
+- Provide exposure to examples of effective leadership

 - Create meaningful networks